 The electroencephalogram medical definition is the same as the general electroencephalogram definition: a test that detects your brain’s electrical activity.
 The process of conducting an electroencephalogram test is fundamentally the same no matter what electroencephalograms are used for.
-Naturally, electroencephalograms are a very useful tool for doctors, and therefore have many applications in the healthcare field.
-When it comes to electroencephalogram medical terminology, there are a number of terms you should know.
+Naturally, they are a very useful tool for doctors, and therefore have many applications in the healthcare field.
+When it comes to electroencephalogram medical terminology, there are some terms you should know.

 Sleep Electroencephalograms Used to Diagnose Sleep Disorders

 An electroencephalogram sleep study or “polysomnography” is used as a diagnostic test for sleep disorders.
-A sleep electroencephalogram performs an electroencephalogram scan in addition to measuring body activity.
+A sleep electroencephalogram performs a scan in addition to measuring body activity.
 Your heart rate, breathing and oxygen levels in your blood are monitored during an overnight procedure.

 Ambulatory Electroencephalograms Used to Diagnose Seizure Disorders

 Patients experiencing seizure activity may be recommended for an ambulatory electroencephalogram.
-Ambulatory electroencephalograms extend the length of the recording to increase the likelihood of collecting abnormal brain activity—traditional electroencephalograms last 1-2 hours while ambulatory electroencephalograms record for up to 72 hours.
+These extend the length of the recording to increase the likelihood of collecting abnormal brain activity—traditional electroencephalograms last 1-2 hours while ambulatory electroencephalograms record for up to 72 hours.

 Who Performs Electroencephalograms?

-An electroencephalogram technician performs electroencephalogram scans.
+An electroencephalogram technician performs the scans.
 Electroencephalogram technicians are responsible for installing and setting up an electroencephalogram system on a participant’s head.

 Does EMOTIV Offer Electroencephalogram Solutions?

-Emotiv offers a number of electroencephalogram solutions for neuroscience, workplace wellness and safety, cognitive performance, neuromarketing and brain-controlled technology applications.
+Emotiv offers several electroencephalogram solutions for neuroscience, workplace wellness and safety, cognitive performance, neuromarketing, and brain-controlled technology applications.
 EMOTIV’s mobile and wireless electroencephalogram headsets, called Brainwear, are considered the most capable and cost-effective brain measuring technology on the market.
-Electroencephalogram costs are typically higher when purchasing from a medical grade hardware manufacturer.
+Electroencephalogram costs are typically higher when purchasing from a medical-grade hardware manufacturer.

 Emotiv’s electroencephalogram hardware products include electroencephalogram headsets and electroencephalogram caps.
 The award-winning EMOTIV EPOC+ headset provides professional-grade brain data for academic research and commercial use.
 The EMOTIV Insight headset boasts minimal set-up time and electronics optimized to produce clean signals from anywhere, making it ideal for performance and wellness tracking.
-The EMOTIV EPOC FLEX cap offers high density coverage and moveable electroencephalogram sensors optimal for research professionals.
+The EMOTIV EPOC FLEX cap offers high-density coverage and movable electroencephalogram sensors optimal for research professionals.